rikhuijzer/blog/posts/predicates.md

 Most steps have well-known names.
 Step 2 is called sampling, step 3 measuring, step 4 data cleaning or wrangling, step 5 calculating statistics, and step 6 inference.

-Goodman et al. (2003) introduce the following definitions for reproducibility.
+\citet{goodman2016} introduce the following definitions for reproducibility.

 - methods reproducibility: "the ability to implement, as exactly as possible, the experimental and computational procedures, with the same data and tools, to obtain the same results",
 - results reproducibility: "the production of corroborating results in a new study, having followed the same experimental methods", and